Financial Preparedness: How To Build Your Finances BEFORE A Disaster

-Your financial preparedness is about more than the amount you are paid through work, and knowing the fine print and details about your paycheck.
+Your financial preparedness is about more than the amount you are paid through work, and knowing the fine print and details about your pay.

 To be sufficiently prepared, you must also build finances through other means before being laid off from work or loss of employment due to disaster.